Opened 7 years ago

 Change History (8)

-comment:1 follow-up: Changed 7 years ago by ptaeuber
+comment:1 by Patrick Täuber, 7 years ago

 I did some investigations.
 The tearing is ok, I think.
 The problem is that the systems are still very sparse after tearing.